Kryptonite New York Diamond Review: From Zero to Hero?

 There is no protective "diamond" layer where I cut it at the base

-The ease with which I was able to cut it suggested that the diamond coating doesn’t extend all the way to the base, which is the exact same flaw that plagued the Abus Super Extreme 2500.
+As mentioned in the introduction, this was because the diamond coating didn’t extend all the way to the base of the shackle, which is the exact same flaw that plagued the Abus Super Extreme 2500.

 Is the Kryptonite New York Diamond easy to carry?